Uniform continuity of entropy rate with respect to the $\bar f$-pseudometric: Introduction

-This holds because for any two processes $X$ and $Y$ we can always find realisations $x$ and $y$ such that $\dbar_{\mathcal{M}}(X,Y)=\dbar(x,y)$ (it follows from \cite[Thm.
-2.10]{CDS} and joining characterisation of $\dbar_{\mathcal{M}}$).
-Similarly, we obtain a new proof of the uniform continuity of the entropy function when the space of ergodic processes is endowed with the metric $\fbar_{\mathcal{M}}$.
-We have to restrict to ergodic processes, because the existence of realisations $x$ and $y$ such that $\fbar(x,y)\le \fbar_{\mathcal{M}}(X,Y)$ is known only for ergodic processes, see \cite[Prop.
+This holds because for any two processes $X$ and $Y$ we can always find realisations $x$ and $x'$ such that $\dbarm(\X,\X')=\dbar(x,x')$ (this is easy for ergodic processes, see \cite{Shields}, for not necessarily ergodic processes it follows from \cite[Thm.
+2.10]{CDS} and joining characterisation of $\dbarm$).
+Similarly, we obtain a new proof of the uniform continuity of the entropy rate function when the space of ergodic processes is endowed with the metric $\fbarm$.
+We have to restrict to ergodic processes, because the existence of sample sequences $x$ and $x'$ such that $\fbar(x,x')\le \fbarm(\X,\X')$ is known only for ergodic processes, see \cite[Prop.
 2.5]{ORW}.